Suraj-The-Bright-Scientist/Insurance-Claim-Prediction/README.md

 # Insurance-Claim-Prediction

-Analyze and predict whether to sanction the insurance or not to the user based on the given dataset
+It helps to analyze and predict whether to sanction the insurance or not to the user based on the given dataset.
+## Technology used:
+python, pandas scikit-learn, matplotlib, seaborn,numpy, Adaboost classifier, Smote.